beet-software/dorm/README.md

 ## Current scope

 dORM does not expose a general public transaction API.
+Firestore, PostgreSQL, and MySQL use backend transactions internally for selected operations.
 Repository reads support offset-based pages through `peekPage`.
 Current engines declare `OffsetPageRequest` as their accepted page type, so a statically typed `CursorPageRequest` call is rejected by the analyzer.

 ## Implementing your own engine